getsentry/sentry-docs/src/collections/_documentation/workflow/notifications/index.md

 Each time you create a new project, or a new issue occurs, Sentry creates a default alert rule.
 Alerts are generated based upon a project’s alert rules.
 You can customize alerts to the needs of an individual or team.

 Alerts have a set of configuration and subscription options.
 By default, Sentry subscribes you to everything, but you can change this via account settings.
-You can configure various notifications from your [personal notifications settings](https://sentry.io/settings/account/notifications).
+You can also configure various personal notifications from your [personal notifications settings](https://sentry.io/settings/account/notifications) and any specific project's settings in the Project Settings page.
 For more details, see the [full documentation on Alerts]({%- link _documentation/workflow/notifications/alerts.md -%}).

 ## Workflow

 Workflow relates to all activity involving user actions such as resolution, comments, and automatic regressions.

 Workflow has a set of configuration and subscription options.
 By default, Sentry subscribes you to everything, but you can change this via your account settings.
-You can configure various notifications from your [personal notifications settings](https://sentry.io/settings/account/notifications).
+You can also configure various personal notifications from your [personal notifications settings](https://sentry.io/settings/account/notifications) and any specific project's settings in the Project Settings page.
 For more details, see the [full documentation on Workflow]({%- link _documentation/workflow/notifications/workflow.md -%}).

 ## Issue States